Abhisek0721/Abhisek0721/README.md

 <p align="center">Personal Portfolio : https://abhisekh.info/</p>
 <h2>👨🏻‍💻  About Me</h2>

-- 👀 I’m interested in learning new things like Programming, Web Development, Philosophy, Astronomy, Entrepreneurship, and Stock Market.
+- 👀 I’m interested in learning new things like Programming, Web Development, and Philosophy.
 - 🌱 I’m currently learning more about Software Development and DSA.
 - 📫 How to reach me abhisekhupadhaya43@gmail.com
 - ⚡ Fun Fact: I love Playing Games and watching Mythological and Philosophical videos.